 Now that we know what fluoride is– let’s debunk these myths.
 What goes into that toothpaste is a little bit more controversial.

-Fact: Fluoride is a natural mineral that is present in many foods and also in waters, even the water in our oceans.
+Fact: Fluoride natura.
+It is present in many foods and also in our water.
+Even the water in our oceans has fluoride in it.
 Water fluoridation is simply the adaptation of fluoride that happens naturally to a safe and recommended level for preventing tooth decay.

 Myth: Fluoride in drinking water is not needed.
 We have fluoride in our toothpaste